USS Noa (DD-841): Service history

-1945 – 1960
+United States Navy

+1945–1960

 After shakedown at Guantanamo Bay, Cuba, Noa departed her homeport of Norfolk, Virginia for her first Mediterranean deployment.
 She called at Gibraltar, Nice, Naples, Malta, Venice, Piraeus, and Lisbon.
-After participating in fleet maneuvers in the South Atlantic in early 1947, the Noa returned to the United States.
+After participating in fleet maneuvers in the South Atlantic in early 1947, Noa returned to the United States.
 For the next two years she exercised in type training, underwent overhaul, and acted as school training ship for the Fleet Sonar School in Key West, Florida.

-The Noa served as rescue destroyer for the aircraft carrier Mindoro (CVE-120) during June and July 1949.
+Noa served as rescue destroyer for the aircraft carrier Mindoro (CVE-120) during June and July 1949.
 From September 1949 through January 1951, she engaged in extended antisubmarine warfare training in a permanent ASW hunter-killer group as a unit of Destroyer Squadron Eight (DesRon 8).
 She also made a second Mediterranean deployment during this period.
 In early 1951 she participated in Convex II, a large scale convoy escort exercise, after which she called at Baltimore, Maryland.
 The next two years were devoted to upkeep and operational training along the East coast.